Nima-Fr/TryHackMe/Brute_It/README.md

 Root flag: `THM{pr1v1l3g3_3sc4l4t10n}`

 # D0N3! ; )
-Thanks to creators and hoped you had fun.
+Thanks to the creators of this box and hope you had fun!

 Have a good one! : )